 A wedding tie can come In a vast variety of colours and patterns, with most people opting to colour match the tie to the wedding theme or the bridesmaid dresses.
-It is also becoming increasingly popular for the groom to opt for a different colour tie to the rest of the party to really stand out on the big day.
+It is also becoming increasingly popular for the groom to go for a different colour tie to the rest of the party, in some cases matching to the bride, to really stand out on the big day.

 The wedding tie can come In a variety of fabrics, all of which can change the way the tie looks and feels.
 Some of the more popular materials to consider include:

 By far the most popular choice of fabric, offering a smoother finish in your tie, the polyester satin is woven to give a glossy appearance that is highly durable.

 A great material to go for if you’re looking for a bit of texture to your tie.
 The slub effect and shine offers dimension to the material.

 This quality material made in a twill weave which is typically characterized with the diagonal lines across the tie, the silk is often unsuitable for cravats but make a wonderful tie.

 Style of Tie

 Gone are the days of the super-wide ties, the popular choice now Is a significantly more modern cut.
 With the regular ties measuring at 7.5cm at the widest point and the skinny variety measuring at 6cm at the widest point.

 A increasingly more popular option, especially for destination weddings.
 The bow tie Is a smart and different choice, often paired with a matching pocket square and braces.